-Most of your copywriting clients will be terrific, but every once in a while you’ll end up with a client that drains your creative resources, takes up more than their fair share of your time and just generally makes you miserable.
+Most of your copywriting clients will be terrific, but every once in a while you’ll end up with a client that drains your creative resources, takes up more than their fair share of your time, and just generally makes you miserable.
 If that happens, you may have to “fire” that client to set yourself free.
 Every copywriter will have to fire a copywriting client at some point in their careers (maybe multiple points!).

 First of all, before you reach your breaking point and storm out from a meeting in a hailstorm of expletives, remember that the creative community is very, very small.
 Even though you want to end things with your client, remember that the most important thing is to guard your reputation.
 Don’t do anything that will burn bridges.

 Next, figure out exactly what it is that’s making you crazy about how your client is acting.
 Write it all out and then try to think of possible solutions.
 If your client is approving projects and then coming back later with changes, could you create a process for them that will help them to be more thorough as they review your work and give feedback?
 Before you get rid of this client completely, make sure that you exhaust all possibilities to solve the issues.

 If you talk with your client and they’re still not behaving the way you need them to, you can start exploring the process of firing them.